sassoftware/visual-analytics-sdk/documentation/docs/api/ObjectHandle.md

 `options` is an [`ExportPDFOptions`](ExportPDFOptions.md) that controls the format of the exported PDF document.
 The option `includedReportObjects` does not apply when exporting a report object.

-If no `options` parameter is supplied, the report will be exported using the default options values.
+If no `options` parameter is supplied, the report is exported using the default options values.

 ### refreshData(): void